morimoriysmoon/sish/READMEMORE.md

 ## Purchase domain and connect to DNS Provider
 To generate wildcard certificates with Letsencrypt, we need to use DNSrobocert and provide DNS API key to DNSrobocert.
 I recommend cloudflare as DNS Provider.
-You can find more DNS providers DNSrobocert supports.
+You can find more DNS providers DNSrobocert supports with link below.

 	https://dnsrobocert.readthedocs.io/en/latest/providers_options.html